prograd-org/project-builder-html-css-npm/README.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_7c45ec577a3e16793ae4e0abfeb80df9.png)

-You can see the larger version of this picture [here](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_7c45ec577a3e16793ae4e0abfeb80df9.png).
+(https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_7c45ec577a3e16793ae4e0abfeb80df9.png).
 If you're struggling to see the details, feel free to zoom in to 200%.
 Although it doesn't look too complicated, we will have to apply quite a few styles on our web page: set a background color on different elements, set a font weight (bold, normal), and position elements using our newly acquired skills in flexbox.

 We will divide our work into two parts: